Overdrafts can occur on this account

 debit for the actual amount of the purchase, the bank will

 process the full purchase amount.
-It’s a good idea to be
+Its a good idea to be

 aware and track the total amount paid at the gas pump